pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Tn the examples above, the work of the command methods is "trivial", in that the command method arguments are always used directly as the aggregate event attribute values.
 But often a command method needs to do some work before triggering an event.
-The event attributes may not be the same as the command method arguments.
-The logic of the command may be such that under some conditions an event should not be triggered.
+As a result of this processing, the event attributes may not be the same as the command method arguments.
+And the logic of the command may be such that under some conditions an event should not be triggered.

+Any processing of method arguments that should be done only once, and not repeated when reconstructing aggregates from stored events, should be done in a undecorated command method.
+For example, if the triggered event will have a new UUID, you will either want to use a separate command method, or create this value in the expression used when calling the method, and not generate the UUID in the decorated method body.
+Otherwise, rather than being fixed in the stored state of the aggregate, a new UUID will be created each time the aggregate is reconstructed.

-As a final example, consider the following ``Order`` class.
+To illustrate this, consider the following ``Order`` class.
 It is an ordinary Python object class.
 Its ``__init__()`` method takes a ``name`` argument.
 The method ``confirm()`` sets the attribute ``confirmed_at``.
 The method ``pickup()`` checks that the order has been confirmed before calling